iTechArt-RubyLab/online-booking-system/README.md

 ---

-## The most interesting task
+## The most interesting task 😃
 ```
   * Models
 ```

 ---

-## What could be done if there was more time?
+## What could be done if there was more time?  🐱‍💻

 ```
-  * authorization via google
+  * Authorization via google and rate limit
 ```

 ---